smartFreshBear/RecipeGrabber/README.md

 How to run the project?
-Mind that the instruction are for macOs/Linux. regarding microsoft, welcome to add!
+Mind that the instruction are for macOs/Linux. regarding Windows, welcome to add!
 * install Python 3.9

     ```